jMetal/jMetal/README.rst

 | jmetal-component    |  Component-based algorithms        |
 +---------------------+------------------------------------+

-The most recent documentation is hosted in https://jmetal.readthedocs.io  (the old documentation site is located in https://github.com/jMetal/jMetalDocumentation).

-Comments and suggestions are very welcome.
+Comments and suggestions are welcome.

 Changelog
 ---------